Victor Norris Hamilton: Defection

 In 1963, Hamilton defected to the Soviet Union.
 In July, Izvestia published an account by Hamilton of his work at the NSA.

 Mental illness and later life

 Hamilton was confined for schizophrenia in the USSR, initially at a Kremlin hospital for high officials.
 In 1971, he was transferred to Special Psychiatric Hospital No. 5 in Troitskoye, about 30 miles south of Moscow.
-He was rediscovered there in 1992 by the Ark Project, which sought US POWs who might be in Soviet hands once the USSR fell.
+He was rediscovered there in 1992 by the Ark Project, which sought U.S. POWs who might be in Soviet hands once the USSR fell.
 Hamilton was convinced that the Pentagon was communicating with him through the radio, then later through his television set.
 When they learned of his whereabouts in 1992 his wife and children, surprised to learn he was still alive, stated that they would seek his repatriation.
 Hamilton died in November 1997 at the age of 78.